gabel10/Keypoints-of-humanpose-with-Mask-R-CNN/README.md

-﻿# Use the maskrcnn for the humanpose keypoints detection mask rcnn can be used to the human keypoints detection
+﻿# Use the maskrcnn for the cuy bodyweight estimation mask rcnn can be used to the weight estimation of cuy

 # Requirements